BetterWayElectronics/secure-wireguard-implementation/README.md

 Changing the wg0 interface MTU to 1500 will match the eth0, masking its identity and also ensuring that the UDP packets do not become fragmented given that they will both share the same maximum.
-This can be done by issuing the command 'ifconfig wg0 mtu 1500 up' and can then be confirmed with `netstat --i`.
+This can be done by issuing the command `ifconfig wg0 mtu 1500 up` and can then be confirmed with `netstat -i`.
 It can be made permanent by adding the MTU value within the interfaces file.
+Remember to change this value in the config file of your client.

 ![](media/image23.jpeg)

 ![](media/image24.jpeg)

-**SSH Honeypot**
+### SSH Honeypot ###

 I decided to install a medium interaction SSH honeypot as this service will likely be a target for hackers and I was curious to see the